yume-chan/ya-webadb/libraries/scrcpy/README.md

 },
 ```

-The server binary will be named `bin/scrcpy-server`.
+The server binary will be named `bin/scrcpy-server` in this package's installation directory (usually in `node_modules`).

 ### Use the server binary

-The server binary file needs to be embedded in your application, the exact method depends on your runtime.
+The server binary file needs to be embedded into your application, the exact method depends on the runtime.

 To name a few: